DLXPlugins/pattern-wrangler/readme.txt

 === Pattern Wrangler - Manage Block Patterns and Reusable Blocks ===
 Contributors: ronalfy
-Tags: patterns, reusable blocks, block editor, shortcode, block management Requires at least: 6.5
+Tags: patterns, reusable blocks, block editor, shortcode, block management Requires at least: 6.8
 Tested up to: 6.9
 Requires PHP: 7.2
 Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Manage your block patterns and reusable blocks efficiently with Pattern Wrangler.
+Manage your block patterns, registered patterns, and reusable blocks efficiently with Pattern Wrangler.

 == Description ==

-Pattern Wrangler makes managing WordPress block patterns simple and efficient, with features that cater to both beginners and advanced users.
-Whether you're organizing patterns for a complex site, a hybrid setup, or just hiding ones you don't need, Pattern Wrangler has you covered.
+Pattern Wrangler makes managing WordPress block patterns easy, and is designed for both hybrid classic/block themes, block themes, and is compatible with most page builders through its shortcode support.
+Pattern Wrangler allows you to curate the pattern experience for your clients, controlling down to the pattern what the client sees in the block editor.

 Here are the major features:

+* **New Patterns Screen** - A new Patterns screen now shows at a glance all of the patterns available for your site.
+You can sort through both local and registered patterns, and selectively disable or enable whatever patterns you'd like your client to see.
+A real-time preview is available by clicking on the pattern.
 * **Hide All Patterns** - Completely hide patterns from the block editor in one click.
 This also hides the Patterns menu item.
 * **Selective Hiding** - Hide core, remote, theme, or plugin patterns while keeping your custom patterns visible.
 You can also hide synced and unsynced patterns together or separately.
+If you need to hide WooCommerce patterns, you can do so by hiding all plugin patterns, or using the Patterns View to disable the patterns individually.
 * **Category Management** - Disable, map, and rename registered categories from themes and plugins for better organization.
 This will help you keep local and registered patterns organized together.
+For example, you'd like to create a "Call to Action" category for a local pattern, but a registered category already exists, do you have a duplicate in the patterns view.
+In this case, map the registered category to the local one and remove the duplicate.
-* **Output Patterns Anywhere** - Use a shortcode to display local patterns in page builders, widgets, your theme,or other blocks.
+* **Output Patterns Anywhere** - Use a shortcode or PHP function to display local patterns in page builders, widgets, your theme, or in other blocks.
+This works well in Multisite and allows you to use synced patterns across the network.
-* **Pattern Preview** - Preview a pattern on the frontend with shortcuts in the block editor or from the Patterns post list view.
+* **Pattern Preview** - Preview a pattern on the frontend with shortcuts in the block editor.
 * **Cross-Site Pattern Copying** - Transfer patterns, including the remote images, between WordPress sites effortlessly.
 This is useful if you're copying a pattern from one site to another or copying a pattern from a production site to a development site.

+Available features on the Patterns screen include:

+* Sort between Local and Registered patterns.
+* Filter between categories and pattern source.
+* Click a pattern to view a real-time preview in a lightbox.
+* Copy registered patterns to a local copy.
+* Export all patterns to JSON.
+* Copy a pattern to the clipboard.
+* Disable each pattern individually.
+* Quickly edit local patterns.
+* Add new patterns or import patterns from JSON.

-> Pattern Wrangler integrates seamlessly with block-based and classic themes offering a hybrid setup with unmatched flexibility.
+> Pattern Wrangler integrates seamlessly with block-based and classic themes offering a hybrid setup with unmatched flexibility. <a href="https://app.instawp.io/launch?s=pattern-wrangler-20-demo&d=v2">Spin up your own demo</a> to see Pattern Wrangler in action.

 === Quick Links ===

 <a href="https://docs.dlxplugins.com/v/pattern-wrangler">All Features and Documentation</a> | <a href="https://github.com/sponsors/DLXPlugins">Sponsor Us</a> | <a href="https://dlxplugins.com/plugins/pattern-wrangler/">Pattern Wrangler Home</a>

 > Source code is available on <a href="https://github.com/DLXPlugins/pattern-wrangler">GitHub</a>.
+Code contributions and sponsorships appreciated.

 === Requirements and Compatibility ===

-Requires WordPress 6.5 or higher.
-6.7 is recommended.
+Requires WordPress 6.8 or higher.
+6.9 is recommended.

 Fully compatible with most themes, including block themes.
-Ideal for hybrid setups.
+Ideal for hybrid setups and page builders.
+If you need to use a block in a page builder or classic editor, you can create a new pattern, configure the block, and use the built-in shortcode.
+If you need to use the pattern in a template, you can use the built-in PHP function, which is available for all local patterns.

+This plugin has been tested almost exclusively with <a href="https://wordpress.org/themes/ollie/">the Ollie theme</a>, which is a phenomenal block theme.
+All the 202x themes have also been tested, as well as Blocksy, Astra, and GeneratePress.

+If you have any issues with the previews, please be patient in your support requests, and also specific as to which themes or plugins may be involved.

+❤️ Please help spread the word about this plugin through your kind review.

 == Installation ==